 A Basic Recipe for Homemade Applesauce

 If you want to make your own applesauce, you don’t need that many ingredients.
-However, when choosing apples, make sure they are of high quality and, at best, have an organic label.
+However, when choosing apples, make sure they are of high quality and, optimally, have an organic label.

-In addition, homemade applesauce tastes much better than the store-bought variety.
-Moreover, you can cook it without additional sugar, because the fructose contained in the apples is completely sufficient for the sweet taste.
+Homemade applesauce also tastes much better than the store-bought variety.
+Moreover, you can cook it without additional sugar, because the fructose contained in the apples provides sufficient sweetness.

 For homemade applesauce you need the following ingredients:

-- As you like, the juice of half a lemon
+- If you wish, the juice of half a lemon

 - If you like, a vanilla or cinnamon stick, cloves or other spices